brohrer/cottonwood_martian_images/README.md

 To use this code, clone this repository and run it locally.
 It requires Cottonwood as well.
+You can do all this at the command line:

 ```bash
 git clone https://github.com/brohrer/cottonwood_martian_images.git